PyCQA/pyflakes/README.rst

 Issues are tracked on `GitHub <https://github.com/PyCQA/pyflakes/issues>`_.

-Patches may be submitted via a `GitHub pull request`_ or via the mailing list if you prefer.
+Patches may be submitted via a `GitHub pull request`_.
 If you are comfortable doing so, please `rebase your changes`_ so they may be applied to main with a fast-forward merge, and each commit is a coherent unit of work with a well-written log message.
 If you are not comfortable with this rebase workflow, the project maintainers will be happy to